davehudson67/BayesianModelComparisonsRCode/README.md

 ### Initial Model Comparison
 set working directory to: 'MongooseDataAnalysis/InitialModelComparison' Run the Setup file
+Open the ModelFitting folder and run each file, outputs will be saved to the output folder.
 Run the post file
 Outputs will be saved in the output folder that the code creates.

 ### Sex Specific Comparison
 set working directory to: 'MongooseDataAnalysis/SexSpecific' Run the Setup file
+Open the ModelFitting folder and run each file, outputs will be saved to the output folder.
 Run the post file
 Outputs will be saved in the output folder that the code creates.

 ### Initial Model Comparison
 set working directory to: 'MongooseDataAnalysis/EscortSpecific' Run the Setup file
+Open the ModelFitting folder and run each file, outputs will be saved to the output folder.
 Run the post file
 Outputs will be saved in the output folder that the code creates.